sassoftware/iot-anomaly-detection-hvac/README.md

 Learn more about PROC SVDD [here.](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.5&docsetId=casml&docsetTarget=casml_svdd_overview.htm&locale=en)

+See this [link](/programs/Anomaly_Detection_Air_Handling_Units_Model_Generation.ipynb) for Python code for the analysis.

 ### Online Scoring

-We will use **ESP Studio** to deploy the SVDD model developed offline and score it online for real-time anomaly detection.
+We will use **SAS Event Stream Processing Studio** to deploy the SVDD model developed offline and score it online for real-time anomaly detection.

 <img src="images/esp.PNG" width=300>

 See detailed steps to [build and test](/docs/BuildModel.md) ESP project.

+Refer to this [link](programs/Anomaly_Detection_Air_Handling_Units_Model_Inferencing.ipynb) for Jupyter notebook example to deploy offline model using SAS Event Stream Processing ESPpy module.

 ### Result Interpretation

 Below we are visualizing results from scoring SVDD model in ESP in **SAS Visual Analytics** for the two AHUs.

 The figures below show SVDD distance (<img src="images/dist.png" width=50> value) plotted against datetime.
 The horizontal reference line indicates threshold r-sqaure value (0.90631).
 This threshold value can be used as benchmark for indicating anomalous behavior.
 On top of the benchmark, by calculating 3-sigma values we can set thresholds for warning, alert and critical conditions for AHUs.
 It detects outliers in AHU 1 (blue), AHU 2 (orange) is operating normally.
 The deviation observed during winter break is picked up by SVDD as a minor outlier for AHU 1 since the system was going though a scheduled maintenance.

+<img src="images/svdd.png" >

 In addition, we see 13 events from AHU 1 with SVDD distance greater than the critical threshold (in this scenario critical threshold is 2-sigma value calculated from training data).
+We can also see AHU 2 is working fine but AHU 1 is consistently having issues over the 4-month period.
 Using SVDD algorithm these anomalies can be detected and acted upon.

-<img src="images/svdd.png" >
+Anomaly detection for condition based monitoring can drive higher asset uptime, utilization, reduce material and maintenance costs, and increase yields.

 ### Summary

 **SAS Analytics for IoT** offers an optimized IoT Solution ecosystem and addresses the entire analytical lifecycle.
+Read more about **SAS Analytics for IoT** [here.](https://www.sas.com/en_us/software/analytics-iot.html)

 ## Contributing